 * The number of awards is subject to change.

-- Personnel who belong to (or work for) educational institutions in Japan (universities, graduate schools, or technical colleges) or public and related research institutions may participate.
+- Personnel who belong to (or work for) educational institutions in Japan (universities, graduate schools, or technical colleges), or public and related research institutions.

 * As long as the applicant is affiliated with a research institution in Japan, the base of activity can be in Japan or overseas.